Improving the Throughput of Diffusion-based Large Language Models via a Training-Free Confidence-Aware Calibration: CadLLM Methodology

 \subsection{Adaptive vocabulary size ($V_t$)}

 To amortize the cost of sampling from vocabulary, we adapt a sampling size $V_t$ based on few key metric: phase, confidence, and token repetition.
 In specific, we use a larger vocabulary subset at the early generation stage or during the phase of uncertainty in token generation.
 We also allow larger vocab size when repetitive tokens generate ($r_t$).
 On the contrary we reduce its size for higher confidence situation to reduce compute cost.
-Eq. \ref{eq:vocab_adaptive} defines the $V_t$ allocation mechanism.
+Eq.~\ref{eq:vocab_adaptive} defines the $V_t$ allocation mechanism.

-Here, $V_{\text{phase}}$ widens early and narrows late based on the generation progress (\% of tokens generated within a sequence) $g_t$; $f_{\text{conf}}$ expands under low confidence; and $f_{\text{rep}}$ widens briefly under repetitions. \paragraph{Same Token Repetition Detection.} A naive controller may over-narrow $V_t$ once confidence is high, causing short loops (e.g., “the the the”).
+Here, $V_{\text{phase}}$ widens early and narrows late based on the generation progress (\% of tokens generated within a sequence) $g_t$; $f_{\text{conf}}$ expands under low confidence; and $f_{\text{rep}}$ widens briefly under repetitions.
+In practice, the vocabulary subset is selected by taking the top-$V_t$ token indices ranked by raw logit magnitude (before softmax); the softmax is then computed only over these $V_t$ logits, reducing cost from $O(|\mathcal{V}|)$ to $O(V_t)$ where $V_t$ is typically 35--1,000. \paragraph{Same Token Repetition Detection.} A naive controller may over-narrow $V_t$ once confidence is high, causing short loops (e.g., “the the the”).
 To avoid this, we introduce a lightweight \emph{repetition detector} that scans recent outputs and returns $r_t\in[0,1]$.
 When repetition spikes, $f_{\text{rep}}(r_t)>1$ briefly widens $V_t$ to restore diversity, then reverts as $r_t$ drops.
 This preserves fast decoding in stable regions while preventing local degeneracy.